Aiven-Open/klaw-docs/docs/HowTo/notifications/email-notification.md

 ## Configure email notifications

-You can configure email notifications in the `application.properties` file of Klaw-core.
+You can configure email notifications in the `application.properties` file of Klaw Core.
 Refer to the documentation provided by your email service provider for instructions on how to configure email notifications.
 Additionally, make sure you have the `host`, `username`, and `password` details as you will need to provide this information to